rlhatcher/career-sliders/content/post/delivering-difficult-feedback/index.md

 ### Base feedback on behaviour, not personality
 Feedback should always be based on behaviour and not on personality.
 There's a huge difference between the following two statements in terms of how they will be received and how likely someone hearing them will be to take action on the feedback:

+* "You are rude and offensive"
-You are rude and offensive
+* "Your actions can be perceived as rude and offensive (and here are some examples)"

-Your actions can be perceived as rude and offensive (and here are some examples) Remember, you are trying to express the impact of the individual's actions, not who they are.
+Remember, you are trying to express the impact of the individual's actions, not who they are.

 ### Give some prior warning, but only a little